 The story of a ‘next generation’ taking over the reins and infusing newfound energy and dedication to a family-owned winery is an exciting one.
 We’ve seen it at places like Boisson-Vadot and Ballot-Millot where the wines were certainly solid in the past, but are now at a whole new level under the next generation!
 Such is the case at Domaine Duroché, where Pierre, the son, who started in 2003 alongside his father, took over fully on his own in 2005 and is quietly bringing a new energy to this under-the-radar producer in Gevrey-Chambertin.

-While Gevrey has more that it’s fair share of "Rock Stars", it is nice to see a young winemaker not trying to make his mark by emulating some of the big/flashy/oaky proponents in the village.
+While Gevrey has more than its fair share of "Rock Stars", it is nice to see a young winemaker not trying to make his mark by emulating some of the big/flashy/oaky proponents in the village.
 Humbly stated, Pierre’s intentions are to continue the family tradition and make wines of elegance and finesse, and this he achieves beautifully.

 The style here is about understated power and elegance with fine-grained tannins and an earthy, briny, minerally core that is a hallmark of the Gevrey terroir.
-The wines are forward enough to drink fairly well on release, but also have the requisite structure to age as well.
-We hope you will enjoy this up and coming property as much as we do.
-Pierre Duroché is clearly a young star on the rise!
+The wines are forward enough to enjoy upon release, but also have the requisite structure to age as well.
+As one of France's celebrated rock climbers, Pierre's determination and precision come through in his wines, which possess the delicacy and strength of lace.